-These tips will also help to keep your acid reflux under control as the two are so closely connected!
-As I’ve noted in the tips above, if you’re taking the Heartburn Relief Kit, taking these supplements with your meal will help to avoid any symptoms.
-In addition, try to cut down on how much alcohol you drink and if you’re drinking try to stick to spirits such as gin, rum, or vodka rather than beer or wine.
+These tips will reduce bloating after eating and also help to keep your acid reflux under control.
+As the two are so closely connected!
+If you’re taking the Heartburn Relief Kit, taking these supplements with your meal will help to avoid any symptoms.
+In addition, try to cut down on how much alcohol you drink.
+Ifyou’re drinking try to stick to spirits such as gin, rum, or vodka rather than beer or wine.
 And make sure to avoid carbonated mixers.

 Beat Heartburn Relief For Good This Year With The Heartburn Relief Kit

 If you’re tired of having to plan around your acid reflux, it’s time to get rid of it for good with our Heartburn Relief Kit.
 This 100-120 day treatment will ease your symptoms and resolve your acid reflux completely.
 Use our special reader discount code Christmas30 to get a 30% discount on your next order!